zack-bitcoin/amoveo/docs/contributions.md

 There are issues on the github that need taking care of: https://github.com/zack-bitcoin/amoveo/issues Erlang is a rewarding language http://learnyousomeerlang.com/content You can help us plenty without learning Erlang, we have lots of javascript that needs to be written.
-If you have any questions about Aeternity or blockchain technology, feel free to email me: zack@aeternity.com
+If you have any questions about Aeternity or blockchain technology, feel free to make issues on the aeternity github.

 If you type up a proposal for an improvement you can make, and send the proposal to me, and we end up using your work or idea, then Aeternity might give you a bitcoin or ether prize.